Lemonade launches pet insurance – TechCrunch

 Lemonade today launched pet insurance, marking its entry into a new vertical of insurance for the first time since it launched its renters/home owners insurance in 2016.

-Lemonade CEO Daniel Schreiber told TechCrunch back in February that some 70 percent of Lemonade customers with a home owners or renters policy are also pet owners, and yet between 1 and 2 percent of pet owners in the United States have pet insurance.
+Lemonade CEO Daniel Schreiber told TechCrunch back in February that some 70% of Lemonade customers with a home owners or renters policy are also pet owners, and yet between 1 and 2% of pet owners in the United States have pet insurance.

 It’s a relatively straightforward Venn diagram.

-Pet insurance from Lemonade will cost users $12/month, with a 10 percent discount available to existing Lemonade policy holders who choose to bundle their new pet insurance with home/renters insurance.
+Pet insurance from Lemonade will cost users $12/month, with a 10% discount available to existing Lemonade policy holders who choose to bundle their new pet insurance with home/renters insurance.
 The policy is only available to dog and cat owners — other pets are not covered.

 The policy covers blood tests, urinalysis, x-rays, MRIs, labwork, CT scans and ultrasounds, as well as outpatient, specialty and emergency care procedures, along with hospitalization and surgery, according to the Lemonade website.
 The company also covers medication, including injections and prescription meds.
 Pet owners can also get an extended Accident and Illness Package that goes beyond the initial coverage of accidental road accidents and poisonings, and a variety illnesses.

-Lemonade Pet Insurance comes with an optional wellness package, as well, which provides savings for routine stuff like an annual physical checkup, heartworm tests, fecal tests, annual parasite evaluation tests, Bloodwork, and up to three vaccines.
+Lemonade Pet Insurance comes with an optional wellness package, as well, which provides savings for routine stuff like an annual physical checkup, heartworm tests, fecal tests, annual parasite evaluation tests, blood work and up to three vaccines.
 The wellness package also gives pet owners access to medical advice chat and offers reminders and tips to keep their pet healthy.

 “Health insurance for pets dates back to over 100 years ago,” Schreiber told TechCrunch in February.
 “It started with horses in the Netherlands, and the heir to that pet insurance is actually car insurance.
 Horses were a mode of transportation, and the insurance was meant to protect you if something happened to that mode of transportation.
 But pets are now members of the family.”